Thought Leadership on the Food Sector from the City of London.

 The food sector contributes over £112 billion to the UK economy and evokes many areas of debate including sustainability, its carbon footprint, exports and imports post Brexit, the key role it plays in the physical and mental health of our people, sourcing, diversification and custodianship and much more.
 The City Food Lecture provides an excellent opportunity for discussion and debate on current and future food issues and encourage innovative thinking.

 Held in the Great Hall at the prestigious Guildhall , the evening is attended by over 650 from across the food sector.
+For further Information on the 2021 City Food Lecture, please see cityfoodlecture2021.com.

 The event is organised by the seven City livery companies whose roots are in the food industry – namely the Worshipful Companies of Bakers, Butchers, Cooks, Farmers, Fishmongers, Fruiterers and Poulters.